-The results have been calculated by carrying out a detailed valuation of the most recent data provided as at 31 March 2023.
-This has then been rolled forward to reflect the position as at 31 March 2023.
+The results have been calculated by carrying out a detailed valuation of the membership data provided as at 31 March 2020.
+This has then been rolled forward to reflect the membership data at a position as at 31 March 2023.
 In particular the actuary has allowed for service accrued between 1 April 2020 and 31 March 2023 and known pension and salary increases that would have applied.